Flag desecration: Serbia

 In Serbia, flag desecration is illegal.

+Singapore

+In Singapore, flag desecration is illegal under the statuory of National Symbols Act 2022 and National Symbols Regulations 2023.
+Under current constitution, using the national symbol (such as Presidential symbols, state crests, national flag, public seals and national flowers) in a derogatory manner (including defacing, dirtying and obstructing some symbols like stars and crescents) also amounts to flag desecration, which enforces a stop-work order or a maximum penalty of S$30,000 or a six-month imprisonment or both (previously S$1,000).

+Slovenia

+In Slovenia, desecrating national symbols is a criminal offence.
+Article 163 of the Criminal Code (Kazenski zakonik, KZ-1) punishes anyone who publicly insults the flag, coat of arms or anthem of the Republic of Slovenia with a fine or imprisonment of up to one year.
+Article 164 extends the same penalty to public insult of the flag, coat of arms or anthem of a foreign state or an international organisation recognised by Slovenia.

 South Africa

-During the apartheid era, protesters would burn the (now former) South African flag in protest against the apartheid policies of the South African government.
-In one example, Americans opposed to apartheid burned the then-South African flag at an anti-apartheid protest in the U.S. state of Massachusetts during the mid-1980s.
+During the apartheid era, protesters would burn the former South African flag in protest against the apartheid policies of the South African government.
+In one example, Americans opposed to apartheid burned the old South African flag at an anti-apartheid protest in the U.S. state of Massachusetts during the mid-1980s.
 South Africans opposed to minority rule also burned the (now former) South African flag, viewing it as a symbol of the country's government at the time.
+Under the 1983 constitution desecration of the flag was a criminal offense punishable by up to five years' imprisonment.

-Even the current South African flag designed and adopted in 1994 has been the subject of desecration.
-In early 1994, white supremacists from the "Afrikaner Volksfront" organization burned the then-new South African flag in Bloemfontein in protest against the country's pending democratization.
+In post-apartheid South Africa there is no law against flag desecration yet.
+The current South African flag designed and adopted in 1994 has been the subject of desecration.
+In early 1994, white supremacists from the "Afrikaner Volksfront" organization burned the new South African flag in Bloemfontein in protest against the country's pending democratization.

 South Korea

 The South Korean Criminal Act punishes flag desecration, of both domestic and foreign, in various ways: